Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 Does the price include cleanup and chip removal?

 Basic cleanup (sweeping chips into a pile or back into the hole) is included by most reputable Wisconsin stump grinders.
 Full chip haul-away to a dump or transfer station is usually a $40–$80 add-on.
-Topsoil + grass seed restoration over the ground stump is typically $10–$20 per inch.
-Always confirm what's included in writing before booking — surprise add-ons after the work is done are the #1 complaint about stump grinding services.
+Topsoil + grass seed restoration over the ground stump is usually $10–$20 per inch.
+Always confirm what's included in writing before booking, surprise add-ons after the work is done are the #1 complaint about stump grinding services.

 Get a written stump grinding quote in under an hour

-Hiring Lake Country Stump Grinding starts with a free written quote — most Lake Country jobs are quoted within 60 minutes of your call or text. $3–$4 per inch, $150 minimum, transparent add-ons, fully insured.
+Hiring Lake Country Stump Grinding starts with a free written quote, most Lake Country jobs are quoted within 60 minutes of your call or text.
+Priced by stump size, most jobs $150–$300, transparent add-ons, fully insured.

 Get a free stump grinding quote